-The application of the Amendments to References to the Conceptual Framework in HKFRS Standards and the amendments to HKFRSs in the current year had no material impact on the Group's financial positions and performance for the current and prior years and/or on the disclosures set out in these consolidated financial statements.
+The application of the amendments to HKFRSs in the current year has had no material impact on the Group's financial positions and performance for the current and prior years and/or on the disclosures set out in these consolidated financial statements.

-2. APPLICATION OF NEW AND AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARD ("HKFRSs") (CONTINUED)
+2. APPLICATION OF AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARD ("HKFRSs") (CONTINUED)

-New and amendments to HKFRSs in issue but are not yet effective
+New and amendments to HKFRSs in issue but not yet effective